 - Embrace diversity

-Each Thinkbank event results in a stimulating and insightful public document that is sent direct to influential decision-makers and stakeholders.
+Each Thinkbank is a process of at least six months of design and guided research to inform a two-day Thinkbank event.
+This process results in a stimulating and insightful public document and detailed set of actions to create real change in Tasmania.
 In this way, Thinkbank powerfully intervenes in public debate and policy decisions to create new and positive change for Tasmania’s future.

-2019: Our Place in the Sun: Harvesting Tasmania’s Agriculture
+2019: Our Place in the Sun: Harvesting Tasmania’s Agritourism

 The 2019 Thinkbank event ‘Our Place in the Sun’ explored key areas of opportunity for the Tasmanian agritourism sector.
 Prior to the event, each participant undertook interviews with Tasmanian agritourism businesses and collected information regarding agritourism policy and activities in other regions.